Atlas: Role Bias

 The advice conflicts.

-The reader has received plausible diagnoses from capable people, and they cannot all be the whole answer.
+The owner has received plausible diagnoses from capable people, and they cannot all be the whole answer.

 Misunderstandings